 8) The board may seek injunctive relief in Franklin Circuit Court to stop the unlawful practice of veterinary medicine by unlicensed persons.

-Pursuant to KRS § 321.320, all fees and other moneys received by the board must be deposited in the State Treasury to the credit of a revolving fund for the use of the board.
-The revolving fund must not revert to the general funds of Kentucky.
-The compensation of members of the board and all of the employees of the board and all expenses incurred by the board must be paid from this revolving fund.
+Pursuant to KRS § 321.320, all fees and other moneys received by the board pursuant to the provisions of this chapter shall be deposited in the State Treasury to the credit of a revolving fund for the use of the board.
+No part of this revolving fund shall revert to the general funds of this Commonwealth.
+The compensation of members of the board and all of the employees of the board and all expenses incurred by the board shall be paid from this revolving fund.